How to Write a Musical Theatre Resume in 2026: Step-by-Step Guide

 For each role, list:

-Show Title – Role – Producing Company or Theatre
+Show Title – Role – Producing Company or Theatre (three columns left to middle to right)

 Highlight Education & Training